 The unique feature of viral multiplication is that soon after interaction with a host cell the infecting virion is disrupted and its measurable infectivity is lost.
 This phase of the growth cycle is called the eclipse period; its duration varies depending on both the particular virus and the host cell, and it is followed by an interval of rapid accumulation of infectious progeny virus particles.
-In some cases, as soon as the viral nucleic acid enters the host cell, the cellular metabolism is redirected exclusively toward the synthesis of new virus particles and the cell is destroyed.
-In other cases, the metabolic processes of the host cell are not altered significantly, although the cell synthesizes viral proteins and nucleic acids, and the cell is not killed.
-After the synthesis of viral nucleic acid and viral proteins, the components assemble to form new infectious virions.
 The yield of infectious virus per cell ranges widely, from modest numbers to more than 100,000 particles.
 Not all infections lead to new progeny virus.
 Productive infections occur in permissive cells and result in the production of infectious virus.
 Abortive infections fail to produce infectious progeny, either because the cell may be nonpermissive and unable to support the expression of all viral genes or because the infecting virus may be defective, lacking some functional viral gene.
 A latent infection may ensue, with the persistence of viral genomes, the expression of no or a few viral genes, and the survival of the infected cell.